-Livestock emissions were calculated for 4 526 head which were produced per year through the branded program.
+Livestock emissions were calculated for 4,526 head which were produced per year through the branded program.
 Emissions from domestic and short-fed export cattle were excluded as they did not contribute to the carbon neutral branded product.
-The general emission calculation approach was the same as case study 1 (section 7.1), and the carbon footprint was expressed relative to the reference flow, which was a kilogram of boxed beef (kg CO2-e per kg boxed beef).
+The general emission calculation approach was the same as case study one, and the carbon footprint was expressed relative to the reference flow, which was a kilogram of boxed beef (kg $CO_2$ -e per kg boxed beef).